-Whilst primarily written for trainees preparing for the FFICM examination, these short articles can be used as 'quick CPD' by anyone.
+Whilst primarily Supporting written for trainees development of preparing for the basic or more FFICM examination, advanced technical these short articles skills and capabilities can be used as at all levels of 'quick CPD' by experience, in both individual and teamanyone. based practice.